DomGambarini/milestone-two-memory-game/README.md

 - Currently no known bugs.
 - I did have an issue with the navigation menu.
 Everytime the score updated nav items would shift.
 This was rectified by increasing the size of the div for the score.
 - The modal was also casuing issues as it would not close at one stage but this was due to a simple typo of the global variable: const closeModal.
+- I encountered problems with the command line when attempting to execute 'git add,' 'git commit,' and 'git push' because the local and main branches on GitHub were not synchronizing.
+However, I have successfully resolved these issues, and the deployment is now complete.

 ## Deployment